Planning for VELOS Guide Source |

 Tenants can easily be deployed via the F5OS CLI, webUI, or API.

 Tenant software images are loaded directly into the F5OS chassis partition layer.
-For the initial release of VELOS, supported tenant versions were v14.1.4 and then later version of 14.1.x.
-Support for 15.1.4 and later was subsequently added.
-VELOS tenants do not support versions 16.0, 16.0 or 17.0, you can run either the minimum 14.1.4/15.1.4 releases or later or any versions 17.1.x and later.
-No other TMOS versions are supported other than hotfixes or rollups based on those versions of software, and upgrades to newer versions happen within the tenant itself, not in the F5OS layer.
+VELOS only supports specific TMOS releases: initially versions 14.1.4 and later, 15.1.4 and later were supported, but they are now End of Software Support.
+Currently versions 17.1.x and later are supported.
+There are no plans to support v16.0, 16.1, or 17.0 tenants.
+Tenant images for VELOS can be found on downloads.f5.com.
+No other TMOS versions are supported other than hotfixes or rollups based on those supported versions of software, and upgrades to newer versions happen within the tenant itself, not in the F5OS layer.
 The images inside F5OS are for initial deployment of tenants only.
+Supported software versions are constantly updated here:

 Before deploying any tenant, you must ensure you have a proper tenant software release loaded into the F5OS chassis partition layer.
 If an HTTPS/SCP/SFTP server is not available, you may upload a tenant image using scp directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of IMAGES.
 There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
 Below is an example of using SCP from a remote client to the IP address of the VELOS chassis partition.